What is it for?

 -

 - End time: Determines when the circles disappear.
-If not specified the circle remains for the default duration specified in the settings panel.
+If not specified, the circle remains for the default duration specified in the settings panel.

 - Animation group: Use this to animate points between different values at different times in the timeline.
 Rows with the same content will animate from one set of values to another based on their start time.